Lance-Zhang/HybridSailboatControl/README.md

-# HybridSailboatControl
+# Hybrid Sailboat Manual Control
-This is some code about Hybrid Sailboat control.
+This is some code about hybrid sailboat manual control.
+The sailboat consists of a controller, sensors (IMU, current sensor), sails, rudder and 2 propellers.